About the Network

 The Global Cities Education Network (GCEN), an initiative of the Center for Global Education at Asia Society, is an international learning community of city school systems in Asia and North America.
 School systems are rethinking the knowledge and skills students need for success and the educational strategies and systems required for all children to achieve them.
 In both Asia and North America, urban school systems are at the locus of change in policy and practice—at once the sites of the most critical challenges in education and the engines of innovation needed to address them.

-Working with Asia Society staff and experts around the world, teams of high-ranking school system and city officials from 10 cities collaborate to identify common, high-priority problems, research best practice, and then develop effective, practical solutions that can be adapted to varying cultural and political contexts.
+Working with Asia Society staff and experts around the world, teams of high-ranking school system and city officials from cities across Asia and North America collaborate to identify common, high-priority problems, research best practices, and then develop effective, practical solutions that can be adapted to varying cultural and political contexts.
 GCEN seeks to share promising practices to develop system responses to systemic education problems, ultimately improving education for all students.

-A critical element of high-performing school systems is that they not only benchmark the practices of other countries, but they systematically adapt and implement these practices within their own cultural and political contexts.
-The GCEN is intended as a mechanism for educators and decision-makers in Asia and North America to collaboratively dream, design, and deliver internationally informed solutions to common challenges with which education systems are currently grappling.
+A critical element of high-performing school systems is that they not only benchmark the practices of other countries, they also systematically adapt and implement these practices within their own cultural and political contexts.
+GCEN is intended as a mechanism for educators and decision-makers in Asia and North America to collaboratively dream, design, and deliver internationally informed solutions to common challenges with which education systems are currently grappling.

 725 Park Avenue